 Image 15 – Xray of Hip Showing Fracture of Neck of Femur

-Forty eight years old male fell from roof and suffered hip injury.
+Forty-eight years old male fell from the roof and suffered hip injury.

 The patient was advised closed reduction and internal fixation with cannulated cancellous screws.

 Image 16 – Xray Pelvis Showing Fracture of Superior and Inferior Pubic Rami

 Sixteen years old girl had a motor vehicle accident and suffered fractures of superior and inferior pubic rami.

 A fracture of the area where both rami meet is also seen.